 - Arrange your raw vegetable, cheese, and salami platter into the shape of a Christmas tree.

 Coming up with creative ideas isn’t difficult.
-Just make good use of Pinterest, pixabay images, or flicker images for ideas.
+Just make good use of Pinterest, Pixabay, or Flickr images for ideas.
 Heck, you can even use Google images for photos that will spark your creativity and imagination.

 The idea is to carry the Christmas theme into the way you present your low-carb dishes and is a great way to connect with your family over food prep.